-The York Central Historic Core Conservation Area (YCHCCA) is one of the largest and most complex in England with 24 character areas forming the larger conservation area.
-It was adopted by Planning Committee on 24th November 2011.
+The York Central Historic Core Conservation Area (YCHCCA) is one of the largest and most complex in England with 24 'character areas' forming the larger conservation area.

 - streets and spaces

 - Museum Gardens and Exhibition Square

 - Central Shopping Area

 - The Castle

 - Fossgate and Walmgate